microsoft/pxt/docs/targets/home-screen.md

 }
 ```

 where ``hero`` is a gallery.
-Each card will rotate through the hero location on the home screen.
+Each card will rotate through the hero location on the home screen (only the first 5 cards are displayed).
 When rendering the cards,

 * ``largeImageUrl`` and ``imageUrl`` are used if present,
 * ``label`` is used in the button if present; otherwise ``name`` is used